UPPMAX/HPC-python/docs/day4/gpu.rst

              if __name__ == "__main__":
                main()

 As before, we need a batch script to run the code.
-There are no GPUs on the login node.
+There are no GPUs on the login node and even if there were we should not run long/heavy jobs there.

 **Note** Type along!